Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Introduction

 \section{Introduction}

-The United Nations' Sustainable Development Goals (SDGs) address global challenges such as poverty (SDG 1), education (SDG 4), clean water (SDG 6), inequality (SDG 10), and climate change (SDG 13), each with specific targets for a sustainable future \cite{un_sdg_goals}.
-Meanwhile, AI has the potential to both accelerate and decelerate progress toward these goals \cite{vinuesa2020role}.
-For instance, \cite{DBLP:conf/icml/BulianSALCGHBML24} found limitations in the depth and reliability of generative AI for climate communication (SDG 13).
+The \citeauthor{un_sdg_goals}' Sustainable Development Goals (SDGs) \cite{un_sdg_goals} address challenges such as poverty (SDG 1), clean water (SDG 6), and climate action (SDG 13).
+AI systems, and large language models (LLMs) in particular, are increasingly used for knowledge access, with the potential to accelerate or hinder progress towards these societal goals \citep{vinuesa2020role}.
+Empirically, their reliability in high-stakes domains remains uneven; e.g., \citet{DBLP:conf/icml/BulianSALCGHBML24} document limitations in generative AI for climate communication.
+Beyond factual errors, LLMs may also propagate biased or misleading narratives that influence public understanding of SDG-relevant topics \citep{wang2024cognitive}.

-While large language models (LLMs) are widely used for knowledge discovery and education, their potential to spread biased or inaccurate information poses risks \cite{wang2024cognitive}.
-For instance, an LLM might dismiss a promising technology, such as the use of micro-algae for CO\textsubscript{2} absorption, as ineffective, deterring users or investors from pursuing such solutions solely based on an LLM's misrepresentation.
-Hence, to ensure AI contributes positively to the SDGs, it is critical to improve the quality of generated information in widespread LLM-powered applications.
-This will help align, among other things, AI technologies with the global sustainability agenda.

-The complexity of LLM training pipelines \cite{naveed2023comprehensive,minaee2024large}, coupled with the lack of publicly available training data \cite{liesenfeld2023opening,liu2023llm360}, makes it hard to analyse these models and detect biases arising from skewed or polluted datasets.
-Moreover, biases can be introduced (whether unintentionally or maliciously) through system instructions or other simple methods, especially by third-party users deploying ChatGPT or similar services in their applications.
-Consequently, identifying bias in LLMs requires a generic, black-box-compatible approach, motivating the use of explainable AI (XAI).

-However, existing XAI tools, originally designed for simpler AI systems, struggle to scale to state-of-the-art LLMs \cite{shruti2024responsible}, limiting our ability to detect biases in contexts like the UN SDGs.
-For example, SHAP \cite{lundberg2017unified} uses Shapley values to identify influential input features.
-While robust at the global scale, it relies on numerical inputs and ordinal outputs, unlike the vocabulary-based input/output space of LLMs.
-In contrast, RuleFit \cite{friedman2008predictive} uses gradient boosting \cite{natekin2013gradient} to extract rule-based relationships and LASSO \cite{ranstam2018lasso} to prune them.
-Although RuleFit supports both categorical and ordinal spaces, it lacks SHAP's theoretical guarantees and still struggles with the input/output space of LLMs.

-To investigate global bias in widespread LLMs (i.e., ChatGPT, Llama) and detect biases, we first introduce \textit{text-to-ordinal mapping}, a strategy to abstract the input and output spaces of LLMs into numerical, ordinal features, enabling the application of methods like SHAP and RuleFit.
-Inspired by the recent \textit{LLM-as-a-judge} paradigm \cite{zheng2023judging}, our ordinal features are specifically crafted to reflect LLMs' implicit judgments (i.e., \textit{opinions}) on text properties linked to cognitive biases.
-These include phenomena such as framing effects, information overload, and oversimplification, key factors in the dissemination of misinformation on social networks \cite{zollo2018misinformation,taslitz2012information}.